 You can then use these results along with the TREKS book to make your final selection.

 The Program Survey Form and Itinerary Selection Spreadsheet may be downloaded by clicking the buttons below:

-The program survey and spreadsheet have been updated to reflect the itineraries and program definitions in the Philmont TREKS 2013 Itinerary Guide book.
+The 12-Day and 7-Day program surveys and spreadsheets have been updated to reflect the itineraries and program definitions in the Philmont TREKS 2019 Itinerary Guide book.

 While these tools have been made available for your use, they do not take the place of in-depth discussion and study of the available itineraries by your crew members.
 Because they are only tools, the crew has the ultimate responsibility for selecting the best itinerary for your crew.
 They may provide you with a starting point for these discussions.